balajimt/CSE218A3/README.md

 ### Authors: Balaji Muthazhagan (UCSD), Shikha Dixit (UCSD)
 ___
 The app has the following functionalities:
-* Shows current latitude and longitude
+* Shows current latitude and longitude on screen, altitude is printed in logs
 * Shows current Wifi strength and SSID